Background music: Incidental music

-Incidental music is music in a play, radio/TV program or some other form that is not primarily musical.
-It seeks to add atmosphere to the action and evoke or reinforce emotions being portrayed.
-It can be dated back at least as far as Greek drama.
-A number of classical composers have written incidental music for various plays.
-It can range from simple drum sequences or bass notes to complex orchestral arrangements.
+The use of incidental music dates back at least as far as Greek drama.
+A number of classical composers have written incidental music for various plays, with the more famous examples including Joseph Haydn's Il distratto music, Wolfgang Amadeus Mozart's Thamos, King of Egypt music, Ludwig van Beethoven's Egmont music, Franz Schubert's Rosamunde music, Felix Mendelssohn's A Midsummer Night's Dream music, Robert Schumann's Manfred music, Georges Bizet's L'Arlésienne music, and Edvard Grieg's Peer Gynt music.
+Parts of all of these are often performed in concerts outside the context of the play.
+Vocal incidental music, which is included in the classical scores mentioned above, should not be confused with the score of a Broadway or film musical, in which the songs often reveal character and further the storyline.
+Vocal incidental music sets the tone for a film through using various beats or sounds, portraying the emotions of certain scenes.
+Since the score of a Broadway or film musical is what actually makes the work a musical, it is far more essential to the work than mere incidental music, which nearly always amounts to little more than a background score; indeed, many plays have no incidental music whatsoever, allowing the actors to express their characters solely through words and their expressions.

 Furniture music

-The term furniture music was coined by Erik Satie in 1917.
+The term furniture music was coined by Erik Satie in 1917, and demonstrated by him in three sets of compositions: Musique d'ameublement (1917), Sons industriels (1920) and Tenture de cabinet préfectoral (1923).
 It fell into disuse when the composer died a few years later, and the genre was revived several decades later.
+After his death, furniture music was reinterpreted and programmed in concerts; many individuals found that it filled the awkward pauses, allowing audiences to become better immersed into the performance.
 Typical of furniture music are short musical passages, with an indefinite number of repeats.

 Muzak / Elevator music

 Elevator music (also known as Muzak, piped music, or lift music) is a more general term indicating music that is played in rooms where many people come together (that is, not for the explicit purpose of listening to music), and during telephone calls when placed on hold.
 There is a specific sound associated with elevator music, but it usually involves simple instrumental themes from "soft" popular music, or "light" classical music being performed by slow strings.
 More recent types of elevator music may be computer-generated, with the actual score being composed entirely algorithmically.

 The term can also be used for kinds of easy listening, piano solo, jazz or middle of the road music, or what are known as "beautiful music" radio stations.